Cover Letter Mastery

 Why Your Nursing Cover Letter Matters More in 2026

 Hospitals are short-staffed.
 Travel nursing rates are stabilizing.
-Magnet-status facilities are raising their standards.
+Magnet-status facilities keep raising their standards.
 Your cover letter is your first triage — if it doesn’t pass, your resume never gets read.

 “I scan cover letters before I even open the resume.
 If a nurse can’t communicate why they want to work here, I assume they applied to every hospital in the city.”